-If a tooth has a large cavity it may be advisable, especially for the back teeth, to have an Inlay instead of building up the tooth with Composite, which is achieved by building layers.
+If a tooth has a large cavity it may be advisable, especially for the back teeth, to have a dental inlay instead of building up the tooth with composite, which is achieved by building layers.

-An Inlay is made in a laboratory by one of our technicians and can be made from different materials such as porcelain or gold.
+An inlay is made in a top laboratory by one of our expert technicians.
+Inlays can be made from different materials, such as porcelain or gold.

 Will I require a temporary inlay?

-Yes, you will be fitted with a temporary inlay for the time in between the two visits.
+Yes, you will be fitted with a temporary inlay for the interim between the two visits.

 How long will an inlay last?

 An Inlay can potentially last for decades if looked after correctly.
 It is important to keep up with regular dental health examinations and have a thorough oral hygiene regime at home to ensure the Inlay and remaining natural tooth is intact.